Legal Advice for Franchising — 78 results

 The Federal Trade Commission (FTC) defines a franchise as a continuing business relationship in which three elements exist:1) The distribution of goods or services associated with the... more

-Written by attorney Neal Blaher, over 3 years ago.
+Written by attorney Neal Blaher, almost 4 years ago.

 Franchising continues to increase its share of how America and the rest of the world do business.
 The reason is that franchising offers the entrepreneur a distinctive and proven concept, as... more

 Written by attorney Aaron Kelly, almost 5 years ago.

 Franchise agreements, breach of contract, and the role of franchisee

 Typically when we hear the word franchise we think of the large commercial chains of stores that spring up overnight,... more